roman-milk/roman-milk.github.io/naughty-girl.md

  They slowly got dressed, between hugs and kisses.
 The first lesson after lunch was over, so they had to hurry to the next class.
 Bernice kept the hem down with both hands, as Greg had her panties.
 They entered the classroom with everyone else, barging and crowding in through the doorway.

  Bernice felt a hand up her skirt and flinched.
 A quick glance over her shoulder found Jim grinning at her.
 She grinned back.
 They sat close together during the last lesson, with Bernice fighting him off when he tried to lift the skirt.
 He wasn't serious, just teasing her.
-Report_Story #2